isojenkode/volvis/README.md

 # volvis
-A copy of the smaller (under 25M) files in volvis.org repository maintained by Stephan Rottger at the University of Tubingen.
+A copy of the smaller (under 25M) files in the (now defunct) volvis.org repository.
+The repository was maintained by Stephan Rottger at the University of Tubingen.

 The data sets have been converted to Teem nrrd format using the Teem unu command.